 Our team works with you start to finish through the study abroad process.
 Our programs staff will help guide you through the application process to go abroad, then upon arrival in New Zealand, you will meet our team who will provide assistance during your time in-country.
 Throughout your semester you will meet with the Palmerston North Resident Director for informal discussions and excursions.
 Our staff is readily available and able to assist you with any academic, social, or cultural questions or issues that you may face during your time abroad.Meet the Team

 - Established as an agricultural college in 1879, Massey was awarded university status in 1964.

 - Massey’s Manawatu campus in Palmerston North is New Zealand’s largest institution for the life sciences, agricultural, horticultural and veterinary teaching, and research.

-- The university’s veterinary science program is ranked 15th in the world and the agriculture program ranked 19th in the world.
+- The university’s veterinary science program is ranked 29th in the world and the agriculture program ranked 30th in the world (QS World University Rankings).

 - The park-like campus is located just over one mile from the city center and is easily accessible by bike or city bus services, which are free to Massey students.

 Massy University’s campus in Palmerston North is located just over one mile from the city center.
 Visit the google map link below to see the campus location.View Map